joaomcteixeira/HyperSimpleDocstring2Md/README.md

 # HyperSimpleDocstring2Md

 A Hyper Simple Docstring to Markdown.
-Creates hierarchically indexed [Markdown](https://en.wikipedia.org/wiki/Markdown) files from Python libraries [docstrings](https://www.python.org/dev/peps/pep-0257/).
+Creates hierarchically indexed [Markdown](https://en.wikipedia.org/wiki/Markdown) files from [Python](https://www.python.org/) libraries' [docstrings](https://www.python.org/dev/peps/pep-0257/).

 # Why?

-It is of extreme importance to maintain software documentation up to date with the latest releases.
+It is extremely important to maintain software documentation up to date with the latest releases.

-There are several packages out there to efficiently handle the documentation of Python projects, those can extract updated docstrings and setup a beautiful web pages accordingly.
-However, a considerable amount of time and effort is required to handle such powerful software tools and keep up to date with the most novel routines and styles.
+There are many packages out there to efficiently handle the documentation of Python projects, those can extract updated docstrings and setup beautiful web pages accordingly.
+But, such complex tools require a considerable amount of time and effort to master, and developers should thrive to keep up to date with the most novel routines and styles of documentation representation.

-Yet (in my oppinion), these projects fail to address a specific collective of developers: those that thrive, above all, for extreme simplicity, long-term stability and universality.
+Moreover, in my opinion, these projects fail to address a specific collective of developers: those who thrive, above all, for extreme simplicity, long-term stability and universality of their output, in this case software documentation.

 # Solution

-**Hyper Simple Docstring 2 Markdown** creator intents to be exactly that, _hyper simple_.
+**Hyper Simple Docstring 2 Markdown** creator was designed to recursively extract DOCSTRINGS from a target Python package and write them to a simple yet organized and indexed Markdown formatted file.
+It intents to be exactly that, **hyper simple** in both input and output.

-It extracts DOCSTRINGs recursively from a given Python package using [pydoc](https://docs.python.org/3.7/library/pydoc.html) and the [inspect module](https://docs.python.org/3/library/inspect.html) and hierarchically organizes them in one indexed Mardown file.

 The output Mardown file can be directly used as a GitHub wiki page, for example.

+## Implementation

+It uses Python +3.7 standard libraries, such as [pydoc](https://docs.python.org/3.7/library/pydoc.html) and the [inspect module](https://docs.python.org/3/library/inspect.html).

 ## Which docstrings are covered?